CMS-Enterprise/sbom-harbor/README.md

 CMS dev `ENVIRONMENT=dev AWS_PROFILE=cms-dev ./deploy.sh -e -u -p`
 CMS prod `ENVIRONMENT=prod AWS_PROFILE=cms-prod ./deploy.sh -e -u -p`

+To deploy to a temporary ephemeral environment, `e1234` you can execute the scripts like so `ENVIRONMENT=e1234 AWS_PROFILE=cms-dev ./deploy.sh -e -u -p`

 ### DESTROY ephemeral environments

 Your automatically generated ephemeral environment would have a name matching the pattern: `^e\d{4}$`

-Simply run `./destroy.sh` to delete the current branches ephemeral environment.
+Simply run `./destroy.sh` to delete the current branch's ephemeral environment.

 If necessary you can specify a different environment:
 `ENVIRONMENT=something ./destroy.sh`